 Any time is a great time to start homeschooling your child.
 If you’re getting started right from the beginning of their academic career, you’ll have amazing advantages from this starting point.
 In elementary school, middle school, or high school, it's never too late to decide to homeschool your child.
 To embark on this journey without ever having attended public school or private school, your child will be free to love learning from start to finish.
 Starting out after your child has attended public school will be a bit different, and the factors can be as diverse as children themselves.
 But even then, there are tons of benefits for the child leaving government schooling for home education.

 No matter where you start, though, there are some tips I’d like to share that will make things easier for you.
-To those who have never homeschooled before, it can seem like a monumental task with heavy requirements.
+To those who have never been homeschooled before, it can seem like a monumental task with heavy requirements.
 Whereas there are specific requirements you have to meet with regard to minimum state requirements, it’s actually a lot easier than you might think.
 Everything worth doing is worth doing well, and it’s nice to know that some of those things are not as labor-intensive as they’ve been made out to be.

 Find Out What Your State’s Legal Requirements Are For Homeschooling